obsidianmd/obsidian-help/en/Extending Obsidian/Obsidian Web Clipper.md

 - `fragment_link` converts strings and arrays into [text fragment](https://developer.mozilla.org/en-US/docs/Web/URI/Fragment/Text_fragments) links.
 Defaults to "link" for the link text.
 	- `highlights|fragment` returns `Highlight content [link](text-fragment-url)`
 	- `highlights|fragment:"custom title"` returns `Highlight content [custom title](text-fragment-url)`
 - `image` converts strings, arrays, or objects into Markdown image syntax.
 	- For strings: `"image.jpg"|image:"alt text"` returns `![alt text](image.jpg)`.
 	- For arrays: `["image1.jpg","image2.jpg"]|image:"alt text"` returns an array of Markdown image strings with the same alt text for all images.
 	- For objects: `{"image1.jpg": "Alt 1", "image2.jpg": "Alt 2"}|image` returns Markdown image strings with alt text from the object keys.
-- `link` converts strings, arrays, or objects into Markdown link syntax (not to be confused with wikilinks).
+- `link` converts strings, arrays, or objects into Markdown link syntax (not to be confused with a [[Link notes|wikilink]]).
 	- For strings: `"url"|link:"author"` returns `[author](url)`.
 	- For arrays: `["url1","url2"]|link:"author"` returns an array of Markdown links with the same text for all links.
 	- For objects: `{"url1": "Author 1", "url2": "Author 2"}|link` returns Markdown links with the text that matches the object keys.